atulkg09/Expense-Management-System/README.md

 # Expense Management System

 This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
+An interactive web-based application built with Streamlit to manage, track, and analyze personal or business expenses.
+This project allows users to add, update, and view analytics on their expenses, making financial tracking simpler and more organized.
+Features:
+Add and Update Expenses: Record daily expenses with details such as date, category, and amount.
+Analytics and Visualizations: View insights and trends on your spending patterns.
+User-Friendly Interface: Built with Streamlit for easy navigation and quick interactions.

+Prerequisites

+- Python 3.7 or higher.
+- pip` package manager

 ## Project Structure